insert-professional-sounding-name-here/insert-professional-sounding-name-here.github.io/README.md

-# page_test
+# IPSNH.github.io MazeMap

-Welcome to the insert-professional-sounding-name-here.github.io wiki!
+Welcome to the insert-professional-sounding-name-here.github.io.
 This site is used to host the embedded map for our uni assignment app.
 Maze-Data-API is licensed under the Apache License 2.0.

 All API data is taken from the official MazeMap websites and GitHub Pages: